Is there proof of life after death?

 And not just that, something transcendent may happen.

-Yet, his interviewees described nothing clearer than a transition space in which they found themselves while their bodies were clinically dead, unable to think, feel, remember or see.
+His interviewees described nothing clearer than a transition space occupied while their bodies were clinically dead, unable to think, feel, remember or see.
 This was far from proof of life after death.

 Dr. Michael Newton’s Giant Step Forward